RobertYoung/manchester-city-council-bin-collection/README.md

 # Automations

 Now that you have the bin sensors added to your Home Assistant you can start doing some cool automations.
+The example below configuration can be found [here](assets/nodered/bin-automation-example.json).

-For this example automation, you will need to create an `input_boolean` to track when the bins have been completed:
+For this automation, you will need to create an `input_boolean` to track when the bins have been completed:

 ```yaml
 bins_completed: